You are here:

 Video: Day to Day Ergotherapy

 Gabo suffered a stroke in 2007.
 Her goal is to provoke people "to take their rehabilitation seriously, because so many things can get better."
-In her video, she describes her experience and her approach to rehabilitation.
+In her video (2011), she describes her experience and her approach to rehabilitation.

 Georg Claus runs the information portal "Tettricks" providing extensive information for people with acquired brain damage and their families.
 In 2004 he suffered a brain stem infarction.
 Since thenhe has become nearly completely paralyzed and can no longer speak.

-The writer Kathrin Schmidt was awarded the 2009 German Book Prize for her fiction novel "You're not going to die)", which incorporates her own experience as a patient after a cerebral hemorrhage in 2002.
+The writer Kathrin Schmidt was awarded the 2009 German Book Prize for her fiction novel "Du stirbst nicht (You're Not Going to Die)", which incorporates her own experience as a patient after a cerebral hemorrhage in 2002.

-Film: Am seidenen Faden (On a Silken Thread)
+Film: Am seidenen Faden (By a Silken Thread)

 After the stroke of cellist Boris Baberkoff his wife, the director Katarina Peters, snaches up the video camera and starts a kind of video diary.
 What began merely as a means to overcome the crisis became a document of coping with life-altering changes.